grycap/oscar-landing/content/english/blog/post-nodered-flowfuse.md

 ## 5.1 Importing flows from Github

 Now we will explain how to, step by step, recreate usage examples for OSCAR by importing them from the GitHub repository.
-In this case we will look up for the cowsay example.
+In this case, we will search for the cowsay example.

-First install the dependencies [described here](https://github.com/ai4os/ai4-compose/tree/main/node-red).
+First, install the dependencies [described here](https://github.com/ai4os/ai4-compose/tree/main/node-red).
 Then, access to the [subflows repo](https://github.com/ai4os/ai4-compose/tree/main/node-red/subflows) and, in this example, look for the ```grayify.json```.

 ![importing nodes from GitHub 1](../../images/blog/post-nodered-flowfuse/30.png)